lolotrgeek/TaskLearner/environments/gym_desktop/README.md

 pip install -e .
 ```

+## Issues
-To resolve imports make sure the import dot noation in the `__init__.py` files are correct and that python is running from this directory.
+To resolve imports make sure the import dot notion in the `__init__.py` files are correct and that python is running from this directory.

 ## Usage
 ```